 Faculty specific research areas:

 Dr. Steven G. Driese obtained his B.S. degree in Geology from Southern Illinois University in 1977, and M.S and Ph.D. degrees from the University of Wisconsin-Madison, in 1979 and 1982, respectively.
 Driese was previously a faculty member at the University of Tennessee-Knoxville from 1982-2004, and from 2004-2013 was Professor and Chair of the Department of Geology at Baylor University.
-He is currently a Professor in the recently renamed Department of Geosciences and was appointed Associate Dean for Research in the Graduate School in 2016.
+He is currently a Professor in the recently renamed Department of Geosciences was appointed Associate Dean for Research in the Graduate School in 2016 and became Interim Chair of the Department in 2019.
 Driese teaches Graduate-level courses in Paleopedology, Soil and Paleosol Micromorphology, Sandstone Petrology, and a Seminar in Grant-Writing at Baylor University.
+Dr. Driese is retiring from Baylor University in May of 2022 and therefore is not accepting any new Graduate students.

 Driese’s current research emphasizes paleoclimate and paleolandscape reconstructions derived from the study of paleosols.
 His research includes studies of Precambrian paleoweathering surfaces, Paleozoic paleosols of the Appalachian basin of the eastern U.S., modern Vertisols (high clay content soils with a high shrink-swell potential) occurring in the Texas Coast Prairie and Blacklands, and Quaternary floodplain soils, paleosols, Quaternary paleosols of Costa Rica, and Miocene and Quaternary paleosols of Kenya and Uganda.
 Driese lead an SEPM-NSF Joint Workshop on Paleosols and Modern Surface Soil Analog Systems from September 21-25, 2010, at Petrified Forest National Park in Arizona, and co-edited an SEPM Special Publication #104 (2013) containing papers presented at that workshop.
 With over 150 published peer-reviewed papers and 285 abstracts presented at professional meetings, Driese has had his research funded by the National Science Foundation and by the American Chemical Society (Petroleum Research Fund).
 He served as an Associate Editor for the Journal of Sedimentary Research, was on the Editorial Board of Geology, Sedimentary Geology and PALAIOS, and is currently on the Editorial Board of Palaeogeography, Palaeoclimatology, Palaeoecology.
 Driese previously mentored 25 Graduate students at the University of Tennessee-Knoxville, 10 graduate students at Baylor University (9 Ph.D. and 1 M.S.), and is currently mentoring 3 Ph.D. students.